Estimated reading time: 11 minutes

-Reducing household waste has been on the top of our budgeting agenda this year because we noticed that we have far too much garbage leaving our house each week.
+Reducing household waste has been at the top of our budget this year because we noticed too much garbage leaving our house each week.

-If you just stop for a moment and think about ALL of the containers in your kitchen that should make you want to consider reducing household waste.
+If you stop for a moment and think about ALL of the containers in your kitchen, that should make you want to consider reducing household waste.

 I know that’s sort of how it went down for us when we began cleaning out our kitchen using the Konmari method of organization last week.

-Every cupboard we opened we found more and more plastics, containers, bottles, bags and general junk that couldn’t be recycled that we knew would end up in our landfill.
+In every cupboard we opened, we found more and more plastics, containers, bottles, bags, and general junk that couldn’t be recycled and that we knew would end up in our landfill.

-This year we committed ourselves and budget to a no-new shop year which means we plan to reduce how many products we buy unless it is 100% needed.
+This year, we committed ourselves and budget to a no-new shop, so we plan to reduce how many products we buy unless 100% needed.

-We also decided that whatever we needed to buy that we would always check second-hand shops first to see if we could find the items we needed for less.
+We also decided that whatever we needed to do, we would always check second-hand shops first to see if we could find the items we needed for less.

-Although not everything you find at thrift stores may be a bargain there are plenty of money-savings to be had especially when they have 50% off or other promo days.
+Although not everything you find at thrift stores may be a bargain, there are plenty of money-savings, especially when they have 50% off or other promo days.

-You also have to keep in mind that many companies today are offering eco-friendly products or are working their way into the environmentally mindful way for consumers.
+You also have to remember that many companies today are offering eco-friendly products and working their way into environmentally mindful for consumers.

-Another part of our plan for reducing household waste is to stop buying plastic water bottles and to enjoy water that comes from our taps which is perfectly safe to drink.
+Another part of our plan for reducing household waste is to stop buying plastic water bottles and enjoy water from our tap, which is perfectly safe to drink.

-I think most of us have it in our minds that bottled water is the safest water to drink because it comes from natural springs or a facility but who really knows how ‘real’ that is.
+Most of us think bottled water is the safest to drink because it comes from natural springs or a factory, but who knows how ‘real’ that is?

 Nearly 80% of waste of all waste on our land and in our oceans now consist of plastic debris- Norwex Canada

-Plus, just because companies like Nestle Waters Canada offers 100% recyclable water bottles that doesn’t mean the bottles end up being recycled.
+Plus, just because companies like Nestle Waters Canada offer 100% recyclable water bottles doesn’t mean the bottles end up being recycled.

-More and more bottles keep showing up in our waters and that should be a warning to consumers that we need to rethink our mindset about reducing household waste in Canada.
+More and more bottles keep showing up in our water, which should warn consumers that we must rethink our mindset about reducing household waste in Canada.

 Reducing Household Waste Is Next Level Generation

-I’ve compiled a list of ways we plan to target reducing household waste in our home and we hope that you consider adopting some of the same practices.
+I’ve compiled a list of ways we plan to target reducing household waste in our home, and we hope that you will consider adopting some of the same practices.

 Keep in mind that reducing household waste is a process so you can’t expect it to happen over night nor are you expected to be perfect at it, nobody is.

 Let’s have a look at what we came up with.
-I’m excited and I hope you are to join us on this journey to reduce household waste.
+I’m excited and hope you will join us on this journey to reduce household waste.

 Straws